Elevation (film): Production

 In October 2022, it was announced a post-apocalyptic action thriller film titled Elevation was in development, with George Nolfi hired to direct and Kenny Ryan and Jacob Roman writing the screenplay.
 Anthony Mackie, Morena Baccarin, and Maddie Hasson were set to star.
 Principal photography began by November 2022, in Colorado, and had wrapped by late March 2023.
+Portions of the film were shot at Copper Mountain.

 Release

 In May 2024, Vertical acquired rights to the film.
 Elevation was released in the United States on November 8, 2024.

 Reception

 Box office

 In the United States and Canada, Elevation was released alongside Heretic, The Best Christmas Pageant Ever, Weekend in Taipei, and Anora.
 The film debuted with $1.2 million from 1,416 theaters in its opening weekend, finishing 11th at the box office.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on nine critics, indicating "mixed or average" reviews.

 Zachary Lee of RogerEbert.com gave the film two and a half out of four stars and wrote, "So, while Elevation may never rise above its genre trappings or escape the shadow of its influences, it never stoops so low as to be mindlessly vapid.
 Simply executed at ninety minutes, it's escapism of the highest order, offering perils at a screen's distance of safety."